Create a session

 Resume

-history lives in the harness, so a resumed session continues exactly where it
+next turn.
+Conversation history lives in the harness, so a resumed session

 Sessions & participants.

-When a session is created on a project route, it’s pinned to that project’s active release version at creation time.
-Subsequent turns run against that pinned version even if a new release is activated mid-conversation — the zero-interruption cutover guarantee.Send a message
+When a session is created on an agent route, it is pinned to that agent’s active release version at creation time.
+Subsequent turns run against that pinned version even if a new release is activated mid-conversation - the zero-interruption cutover guarantee.Send a message

 Send and stream turns into a session.